 Michael Landers plays tuba and euphonium with Willamette Falls Symphony.
 He has been involved in music virtually all of his life.
 He began performing publicly at the age of 3; his first orchestra experience being in high school.
 He played with the Yakima Symphony in college and earned a B.M. and a M.M. from Central Washington University.
 He has performed for the soundtrack of a Hollywood movie.
 Michael performed under the baton of a British knight, a Japanese consul and the Lord Mayor of Kingsport, England all without leaving the country.
-As a composed, he has fulfilled many commissions throughout the region and has bene involved in competitions in the U.S. and internationally, including a Pulitzer Prize attempt in 1996.
+As a composer he has fulfilled many commissions throughout the region and has been involved in competitions in the U.S. and internationally, including a Pulitzer Prize attempt in 1996.
 Music is published under the name of St. Helens Shadow Music.

 Michael’s other hobbies include painting, woodworking, theater and movies.

 His occupation is a composer and music publisher.